 Food in China is quite different from what you used to …

-Most foreigners are taken by complete surprise when they come to China.
+Most foreigners are taken by a complete surprise by the Chinese food they have in China.

 They frequented Chinese restaurants in their home cities on the regular, but when they arrive in China, there’s no beef with broccoli or mushu pork.
 That’s because Chinese restaurants in the West pander to the American palate.

 In China, you’re going to need to let go of your preconceived notions of what Chinese cuisine actually is.

 Get ready to feast your eyes on the best foods of China.
 Each region has its own specialty, making for many great flavors to explore.
 Here are some flavors you must try while in China:

 By and large, dumplings are one of the most popular items in China.

 Known as jiaozi, these pockets of steamed meats and veggies are divine.
 The Chinese don’t dip them in soy sauce though.
 Often, they use a dark vinegar.
 You’ll find them in all kinds of varieties and will be sure to have a favorite.